cssrecipes/vertical-rhythm/README.md

 ### Helper

-Attach the class `VerticalRhythmHelper` to `<html>` to get a visual helper (vertical lines) to make adjustements for existing content.
+Attach the class `VerticalRhythmHelper` to `<html>` to get a visual helper (horizontal lines) to make adjustements for existing content.

 You can override the following defaults values to change the appearance of the lines